What is Blockchain Technology Explained: Your Ultimate Guide

 Key Takeaways

-• ✓ Blockchain is a decentralized, distributed, and immutable digital ledger.
+• ✓ Blockchain is a decentralized, distributed ledger technology (DLT).

-• ✓ Transactions are grouped into 'blocks' and linked cryptographically.
+• ✓ Transactions are grouped into 'blocks' and cryptographically linked.

 How It Works